01Priyanshu/Finance-Tracker-A-Smart-Personal-Finance-Management-System/backend/README.md

-# Spend Smart Backend
+# Finance Tracker Backend

-Welcome to the backend repository of Spend Smart - your go-to platform for effortless financial management.
-This repository contains all the backend code necessary to power the Spend Smart application.
+Welcome to the backend repository of Finance Tracker - your go-to platform for effortless financial management.
+This repository contains all the backend code necessary to power the Finance Tracker application.

 <hr/>

 ## Getting Started

-Follow these steps to set up the Spend Smart backend on your local machine:
+Follow these steps to set up the Finance Tracker backend on your local machine:

 ### Prerequisites